direnv/direnv-vscode/README.md

 This extension does *not* watch the filesystems for changes.
 You will have to reload your environment manually for now.

+Custom tasks with type `process` don't pick up on the modified environment.
+Several task provider extensions provide these kinds of tasks.

 direnv executes arbitrary shell scripts so this extension requires trusted workspaces.